 We provide three options with respect to the government sectors.
 Users can choose to accept the four government sectors initial listed within the BEA summary data; aggregate to two sectors -- Federal and State & Local; or aggregate to a single Total Government sector.
 These options are particularly relevant at the sub-national level where less detailed data are generally less easily obtained.

-Users also can select default or create their own aggregation schemes.
+Users also can select default aggregation schemes or create their own.

 Once a region has been selected and the user is satisfied with the data, requirements tables can be generated.
 These can be in commodity-by-commodity, industry-by-industry, or industry-by-commodity format.